openUC2/UC2_Feather/README.md

-***Features:***
-* Electronics can be stacked
+## Design principles:

-* PCBs fit into the cubes
+- PCBs fit into the cubes so that Electronics can be stacked
-* Inter PCB connection works through direct wires or I2C
+- Modules are replaceable if they may burn out
+- Common connections between PCBs have solderless interfaces (jacks and cables with plugs) while further expansion and prototyping is made easier (through breakout pads to solder wires to)

+## Ideas for Future Revisions

+- do 3 stepper drivers for 3-dimensional (delta) stage

 # Software

-This PCB was created with Autdesk EAGLE.
+This PCB was created with KiCad 6.